BSidesSF/bsidessf.github.io/cfp.md

 The BSides community has continuously raised the bar and put the info back in infosec.
 We thank each and every member/participant/organizer of this community for their hard work, sweat, and relentless pursuit of making high quality content accessible.
 We celebrate diverse approaches and points of view and believe that our commitment to diversity fosters innovation.
 BSidesSF is continuing to build upon a culture that drives our community to include a wide range of thoughts and ideas.

-**When:**  BSidesSF will take place in San Francisco from February 22-24, 2020.
+**When:**  BSidesSF will take place in San Francisco from February 22-24, 2020; Workshops on February 22, Conference Talks February 23-24.
 The Call For Participation for talks and workshops will close on November 6, 2019 at 11:59 PM PST.

 **How**
 This year, we are expanding the type of submissions we are supporting at BSidesSF.
 New session types include deep dive talks, lightning talks, and an off the record track.